Deadline 20 July 2020

 Applicants will be judged by the FTHo team based on the quality of the examples of previous work supplied, and on the potential of the proposed direction of research to translate into original work that considers the potential of the archive afresh.

-Interview dates for short listed applicants are Thursday 30 & Friday 31 July
+Online interviews for short listed applicants are scheduled for Thursday 30 & Friday 31 July

 The successful applicants will be notified by 7 August

 Deadline for applications: Monday July 20 2020 at 1pm

 The John Latham Archive is based at Flat Time House and is hosted online at: www.ligatus.org.uk/aae (aae stands for Archive As Event).
 The online archive holds a description of every item in Latham's archive accompanied by a photograph of the item.
 The cataloguing and digitising of the archive was being overseen by the Ligatus Research Unit at the University of the Arts, London.
 Recently the digitalisation of the photographic parts of the archive was undertaken with funding from Art360.
 These images are not currently online but digital copies will be shared as part of this placement.

 For more information and to access the archive click here

 Please send to firstname.lastname@example.org a single pdf no larger than 10MB containing the following: